Frequently Asked Questions

 After I secure coverage, can I increase my benefit amount?

-Members who have a policy in effect can increase their benefit by $400 each open enrollment without medical questions.
+Members who have a policy in effect can increase their benefit by $400 after their policy anniversary date without any medical questions.
 However, there is a maximum benefit cap of $5,000 and pre-existing limitations would restart for the additional benefit amount.
 Premiums for the additional coverage will be based on the age bracket you are in at the time the additional coverage is issued.

 Will my premiums increase?

-Your premiums are locked at the age your coverage was issued and will not increase as you get older.
+Your premiums are locked at the age your coverage was issued and will not increase as you get older (occasionally, premium changes may be mandated by the state).

 Once I’ve enrolled and coverage has taken effect, can I lower coverage at any time?